Transition Uncertainties in Constrained Markov Decision Models: A Robust Optimization Approach: Introduction

 A primary weakness of the solution techniques discussed above is the underlying assumption that the model parameters, namely the running costs and the transition probabilities, are exactly known.
 These techniques overlook that the values of such parameters are typically obtained from historical data and with prior experience and thus, are subject to errors.
 Consequently, the optimal solution derived from an MDP/CMDP problem without acknowledging the impending uncertainties may provide us with a degraded solution, i.e., it may not be optimal in a real-life setting \cite{mannor2007bias}.
 In the previous literature, this drawback has been addressed in an MDP setup using various frameworks.
 In earlier works such as \cite{satia1973markovian}, an interval-based robust and a Bayesian approach was studied under uncertain transition probabilities, while in \cite{MDP_imprecise_TP}, this problem was considered with uncertainty sets defined by a finite number of linear inequalities.
 In \cite{givan2000bounded}, the authors described an MDP problem by placing bounds on costs and transition probabilities and consequently derived bounds on the resulting overall cost.
-A robust MDP problem under uncertain transition probabilities was also studied in \cite{nilim2005robust,iyengar2005robust}, with separable uncertainty sets for each state-action pair.
-This formulation was generalized to each state in \cite{wiesemann2013robust}.
-On the other hand, in \cite{goyal2023robust}, the authors argued that the separability assumption on the uncertainty sets leads to conservative solutions, and thus, they introduced a model where a fixed number of factors drive the uncertainty in the transition probabilities.
-In each of these works, the associated robust MDP problem was solved by constructing specialized dynamic programming-based algorithms.
+A robust MDP problem under uncertain transition probabilities was also studied in \cite{nilim2005robust,iyengar2005robust}, with separable uncertainty sets for each state-action pair, referred to as $(s,a)$-rectangular sets.
+This formulation was generalized to each state in \cite{wiesemann2013robust} and the corresponding uncertainty sets are referred to as $s$-rectangular sets. \VV{The authors in \cite{grand2024convex} considered both these rectangular sets and formulated a convex programming problem by regularizing the robust Bellman operator.} On the other hand, in \cite{goyal2023robust}, the \VV{authors introduced} a model where a fixed number of factors drive the uncertainty in the transition probabilities.
+In \VV{most} of these works, the associated robust MDP problem was solved by constructing specialized dynamic programming-based algorithms.
 The resulting optimal solution holds against all possible realizations of the uncertainty sets.
 The articles reviewed up to this point concentrate on a stationary MDP problem.
 For an MDP problem with non-stationary problem data, an LP approach was derived in \cite{ghate2013linear}, and a simplex algorithm was utilized to achieve the optimal solution for an infinite horizon.
 Meanwhile, an approximated LP problem was formulated for a finite horizon in \cite{BHATTACHARYA2017570} to reduce the problem size.
-In contrast, by debating the restrictive nature of a robust MDP problem, a chance-constrained framework was introduced in \cite{erick} under random model parameters.
-Under random running costs, the authors assumed a normal distribution and equivalently derived a second-order cone programming (SOCP) problem, while under random transition probabilities, they assumed a Dirichlet prior to construct approximations.
-An alternative approach integrating both robust and chance-constrained optimization frameworks, thereby resulting in a distributionally robust MDP problem, was studied in \cite{delage2010distributionally,xu2012distributionally,yu2015distributionally,chen2019distributionally}.
+In contrast, by debating the restrictive nature of a robust MDP problem, a chance-constrained framework was introduced in \cite{erick} under random model parameters. \VV{ Specifically, under random rewards, the authors equivalently derived a second-order cone programming (SOCP) problem, while under random transition probabilities, they constructed approximations.}